Songwriting Sessions in Los Angeles

 An optional track is available for students who identify as both songwriters and producers.
 These students will meet daily to improve upon their creative production techniques and crafting songs "in the box."

-These songwriter-producers must be proficient in using a digital audio workstation (DAW) such as Logic, Pro Tools, or Ableton, and be able to bring a computer with their preferred DAW to the program.
+These songwriter-producers must be proficient in using a digital audio workstation (DAW) such as Logic, Pro Tools, or Ableton, and be able to bring a computer to the program.
+The focus of the instruction will be creating tracks for songs using Ableton Live and the Push 2 controller.
+Students will receive a free demo license for the Ableton Live Suite and a free license for Ableton Live Intro.
+To install the software, your computer must meet the Ableton Live system requirements.

 Students may apply to this track by submitting a link to a song they've created and providing at least one screenshot of their session.
 Only students who are registered for the program and have paid in full will be reviewed for consideration.
 The deadline to apply is Monday, July 15, 2019.